2024 Jo Cline Memorial Lecture

 Solar System Walk

-GTCC’s Solar System Walk begins at the observatory and spans the Jamestown campus.
-It provides images and information about the sun, planets, and minor bodies in the solar system in a set of displays scaled in accordance with the real solar system.
+GTCC’s Solar System Walk begins at the observatory and stretches across the Jamestown campus.
+It provides images and information about the sun, planets, and minor bodies in the solar system in a set of displays in scale with the real solar system.

 Learn more about the Sidewalk Solar System